gasolineeater/hackaton1_art_coffe/README.md

    - View menu and place orders directly
    - No waiting in line required

+5. **🛒 Shopping Cart**
+   - Add items from any page in the application
+   - Customize orders before adding to cart
+   - View detailed cost breakdown including tax
+   - Modify quantities or remove items

+6. **🤖 AI-based Recommendations**
+   - Get personalized coffee recommendations based on preferences
+   - "Customers who liked this also tried..." suggestions
+   - Recommendations adapt based on browsing and order history

 ## Technical Stack

 - **Frontend**: React with TypeScript